Dynamic Origin Validation Patterns

 Runtime Origin Evaluation Mechanics

 Servers must parse, normalize, and validate the Origin header before reflecting it in Access-Control-Allow-Origin.
-The WHATWG Fetch Standard mandates exact string matching between the request Origin and the response header.
-Case normalization, protocol stripping, and trailing slash removal must occur before validation.
+The WHATWG Fetch Standard mandates exact string matching between the request Origin and the response header value.
+Perform case normalization (lowercase the hostname) and strip any trailing slash before validation.

 After successful validation, servers must conditionally reflect the origin and append the appropriate Access-Control-* headers.
 For header synchronization rules, consult Access-Control-* Header Directives.